-The request and revised budget are expected to reverse years of declines in parks programs and resources caused by unsustainable spending.
+If approved by the council, the February request and proposed budget will reverse years of declines in parks programs and resources caused by unsustainable spending.
 Parks Commissioner Nick Fish, who died last January, convinced the council to make several difficult spending decisions in 2019 to balance the budget.
 As a result, the bureau spun many community centers and programs off to third-party operators, among other cost-cutting measures.

 The parks bureau manages the largest and most comprehensive parks systems in the county.
 It covers 11,712 acres — 15% of Portland's land area.
 It operates 146 neighborhood parks, 12 swimming pools, 12 community and arts centers, five golf courses and a racetrack.

 You count on us to stay informed and we depend on you to fund our efforts.
 Quality local journalism takes time and money.
 Please support us to protect the future of community journalism.